avjafrey/Introspected-REST/README.md

 #### 6.1.5.
 Aggregation queries (collection only)
-The client should be able to run any sort of aggregation queries, as long as it does not pose any security thread or slows down the API performance.
+The client should be able to run any sort of aggregation queries, as long as it does not pose any security threat or slows down the API performance.

 #### 6.1.6.
 Data types !
 The client should know the data types of the attributes of the requested representation of a resource.